“Discovering Crocodiles: Ancient Predators Facing Extinction”

 The Silver Revolution in India its features, benefits and Implications | UPSC - IAS

 The Silver Revolution is a term used to describe the rapid growth of the poultry farming industry in India.
 It began in the early 1990s and continued until the late 2000s.
-It is characterized by the adoption of modern poultry farming practices, such as intensive farming, broilers, and layers, which have led to a significant increase in the production of chicken and eggs.
+This period is characterized by the adoption of modern poultry farming practices, such as intensive farming, broilers, and layers, leading to a significant increase in the production of chicken and eggs.

 The father of the Silver Revolution in India is Dr. B.V.
-Rao.
-He was a poultry scientist and entrepreneur who is credited with pioneering the development of the modern poultry industry in India.
-He established the Venkateswara Hatcheries Private Limited (Venky’s) in 1969, which became one of the largest poultry companies in India.
+Rao, a poultry scientist and entrepreneur credited with pioneering the development of the modern poultry industry in India.
+He established Venkateswara Hatcheries Private Limited (Venky’s) in 1969, which became one of the largest poultry companies in India.
 Dr. Rao also played a key role in developing and promoting modern poultry farming practices, such as improved breeds, feed, and housing.

 The Silver Revolution has had a major impact on the Indian economy and society.
 It has created millions of jobs, boosted rural incomes, and improved the nutritional status of the population.
 However, it has also raised concerns about environmental degradation, animal welfare, and public health.